microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 This proposes modifying the slot render function API to pass a render function via the slot's `as` prop instead of the `children` prop.
 This has several benefits, the primary of which is that it allows the user to write a render function for a slot without overriding the default children of a slot.

 This is a complementary proposal to bsunderhus's [RFC #27164: slot children render function support](https://github.com/microsoft/fluentui/pull/27164).
 It provides an alternative way to avoid having a render function override a slot's default `children` prop.

-However, this RFC has no dependencies on the other RFC, and could be adopted separately if needed.
+This RFC has no dependencies on it, and could be adopted separately if needed.

 ## Background